LogoLogo

 all_proxy=$all_proxy

 If any of them exists, proxy is already configured.
-If not, follow this guideline to configure it globally.
+If not, follow to configure it globally.

 Mind that a proxy address has one of the formats: